PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Wed, 12 Jun 2024 07:27:07 GMT
+⏰ Updated on Fri, 08 Dec 2023 20:25:59 GMT

-💭 Thought: Hari ini belajar sesuatu yang baru di coding, senangnya!
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!